Overcoming Content Challenges

 • How does your business keep the information in your existing content (across all content types and distribution channels) up-to-date, relevant, and accurate?

-• How do you know when your content is out of date, has become irrelevant, inaccurate, or obsolete?
+• How do you know when your content is out-of-date or has become irrelevant, inaccurate, or obsolete?

 • How can you tell if your content is performing well?

-• How do you keep your content processes documented, organized, and accessible so anyone who needs the information can quickly and easily locate it?
+• How do you keep your content processes documented, organized, and accessible so anyone needing the information can locate it quickly and easily?

-• How can you tell if your team members are implementing and following effective content management processes?
+• How can you tell if your team members implement and follow effective content management processes?

 • How quickly can your business adapt to incorporate new content planning, production, and promotion processes, strategies, methods, and tools?